laurasaaezm/Code-Repository-TFG/README.md

 #### 🔹 3.4.1 – First Attempt of Integrating BRAM-Based Error Injection with Parallel Output
 **Folder:** `Final Implementation First Attempt`
 **Files:** `noise_generation_v1.cpp`, `testbench.cpp`
 ➡️ First integrated version combining BRAM and random error generation with parallelism.
+This is not the functional one.

 #### 🔹 3.4.2 – Second Attempt of Integrating BRAM-Based Error Injection with Parallel Output
 **Folder:** `Final Implementation Second Attempt`
 **Files:** `noise_generation_v2.cpp`, `testbench.cpp`
-➡️ Improved version with better pipelining, HLS optimizations and interface management.
+➡️ Improved version with better pipelining, but it is not yet the functional one.

 #### 🔹 3.4.3 – Final Working Implementation and Results
 **Folder:** `Functional Final Implementation`